mijaelsaban/laravel_testing_2/README.md

 In order to start run `make` on the terminal or `docker-compose up -d`.

 This will run all the necessary docker containers.

+The application will be running in webserver IP address: `177.123.179.1`

 <hr>